Most people come to us for help with claims against the police. In appropriate circumstances they also make police complaints.

 What is the difference between a police complaint and actions against the police?

-Actions Against the Police are civil claims for compensation following police misconduct.
-They are pursued through the courts and, if successful, result in legal costs being paid by those responsible to the injured party.
+Unlike complaints, actions against the police are pursued through the courts and, if successful, can result in most legal costs being paid by those responsible to the injured party.

 Donoghue Solicitors are experts at dealing with actions against the police and can help on a “no win no fee” basis where appropriate.
 We have successfully recovered compensation for our clients against most police forces in England and Wales.
 Read some genuine client reviews, case reports, or click here to read why you should instruct us.

 Click on the law in civil actions against the police link for more details about the law involved in suing the police.

 Then go to the remedies in claims against the police page for examples of the types of things for which we can help you claim compensation.